EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Navigate to the update ticket form
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a date in an invald format (ex.
 20201331) into the element `#update-date`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating “Date must be given in the format YYYYMMDD (e.g. 20200901)”.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating  “Date must be given in the format YYYYMMDD (e.g. 20200901)”.
 - Open /logout (clean up)

-### Test Case R5.5.2:  Date must be given in the format YYYYMMDD (e.g. 20200901).
-Valid format test
+### Test Case R5.5.2:  Date must be given in the format YYYYMMDD (e.g. 20200901) - positive.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance